 Was this unrequited love?

-Even though they got engaged, the marriage never occurred.
+Even though they were engaged, the marriage never occurred.
 One the ostensible reasons for them never getting married was that one party was an unrehabilitated insolvent.
 However the veracity of this assertion has not been confirmed.
 What is equally possible is that the traumatic death of Francis, her son, during the following year had a bearing on her reluctance.
 Furthermore it might been something as mundane as the loss of Harry’s disability pension, contingent on her remaining unmarried, was the deciding factor.
 Whatever the underlying reason was, Henry never did marry Daisy.

 Mr Clemence was to meet his maker in a most tragic way.
 Sometime during Thursday 6th October 1938, while Henry was motoring alone between Sidbury and Alicedale, he suffered a fatal heart attack.
 His death certificate records the cause of death as Angina pectoris, commonly known as angina.
 This is the sensation of chest pain, pressure, or squeezing, often due to not enough blood flow to the heart muscle as a result of obstruction or spasm of the coronary arteries.
 Apparently after experiencing the angina, Henry’s vehicle had rolled into a ditch.